-The report includes quotes and letters from experts and stakeholders with experience representing or working with scam victims facing tax liabilities, including attorneys, academics, and low-income tax clinics (see Appendix 2 for letters).
+The report includes quotes and letters from experts and stakeholders with experience representing or working with scam victims facing tax liabilities, including attorneys, academics, and low-income tax clinics.
 Expert and stakeholder statements do not necessarily reflect an endorsement of this report nor its findings.